marcus-grant/notes/pcde-module14-content.md

 #### Project 1: Product Pre-Order Website

-For a website that is going to recieve a lot of traffic, the gut reaction might be to use the faster language ecosystem of Java.
+For a website that is going to receive a lot of traffic, the gut reaction might be to use the faster language ecosystem of Java.
 However, because this is only a pre-order website, that will not have high-traffic for long,